Jessica Brown Wilson

 - Littler Mendelson, PC

-For 15 years, Jessica has shepherded businesses through their employment needs.
+For over 16 years, Jessica has shepherded businesses through their employment needs.
 Before joining FisherBroyles, Jessica practiced at Littler Mendelson, PC, the largest Labor & Employment firm in the U.S.

 Jessica litigates all types of employment matters in state and federal courts, arbitration tribunals, and administrative proceedings before the EEOC, U.S. Department of Labor, and state agencies, including discrimination and retaliation, worker’s compensation, trade secrets, non-competes, and wage & hour disputes.
 Jessica is an expert in non-compete and trade secret matters, with a nation-wide practice in both drafting policies and litigating disputes.
 She knows the nuances of each state, and loves walking clients through the thorny paths to protect their confidential business information.

 In 2013, she secured a jury verdict in favor of an international manufacturing company accused of race discrimination in the U.S. District Court for the Eastern District of Texas.
 The Fifth Circuit upheld the verdict.
 In 2010, she won a $2.4 Million jury verdict in Dallas County for a small business owner who spent his life savings buying a business, where the seller cooked the books and immediately set up a competing business.
 And she regularly fights for clients in injunction hearings when an employee departs and there is an issue of taking protected business information.

 Jessica understands one size does not fit all – depending on the size of the business or industry, clients’ targets vary.
 She works closely with clients to create a plan that works to achieve their desired result.
 She navigates all aspects of employment law, including payroll deductions, garnishments, discrimination, harassment, disability accommodations, leave, hiring, firing, discipline, job descriptions, wage & hours issues, and exemption classification to find the right solution for each client.
 She recently spoke on the pitfalls of the FMLA/ ADA, which is one of the most difficult issues for businesses to navigate while maintaining their productivity.